 Not only is speeding dangerous but in certain circumstances, even driving at regular speeds is irresponsible.
-People often think of fog or sleet or heavy rain when they think of “driving too fast for conditions.”
+People often think of fog, sleet, or heavy rain when they think of “driving too fast for the conditions.”
 However, these are not the only times when road conditions can be a factor in an accident.

 Common Injuries in Speeding Truck Accidents

-Injuries requiring extensive medical care and resulting in long-term physical or mental issues are common after an accident with a speeding truck.
+Injuries requiring extensive medical care can result in long-term physical or mental issues.
+These are common after a speeding truck accident.
 The most common injuries include: